-- 29. This resettlement plan is prepared for development of sewer work components of the project, Package No. WW-DDN-01, under UIRUDP based on preliminary design.
-It addresses the potential involuntary resettlement impacts of the proposed project components prepared in accordance with national laws and ADB SPS (2009). - 30.
-This Resettlement Plan is prepared in accordance with ADB SPS 2009 requirements for involuntary resettlement Category B projects and to meet the following objectives: - (i) To describe the identified scope and extent of land acquisition and involuntary resettlement impacts because of identified project components, and address them through appropriate recommendations and mitigation measures in the Resettlement Plan; - (ii) To present the socio-economic profile of the population in the project area, identify social impacts, including impacts on the poor and vulnerable, and the needs and
+29. This resettlement plan is updated for development of sewer work components of the project, Package No. WW-DDN-01, under UIRUDP based on detailed design.
+It addresses the potential involuntary resettlement impacts of the proposed project components prepared in accordance with national laws and ADB SPS (2009).